 Support for Conferences and Workshops

 Organising conferences and workshops in your country can be a great way to bring people together to share information and build support networks.
 We have supported many events over the years and we have done this in a variety of ways from providing speakers and advice to providing financial support.
-If you would like to hear about future conference grants do check the website or get in touch.

 Please find below some recent examples of conferences we have supported.